Our Family Of Law

 - Christa Weber

 David completed his law degree in 1994 from the University of Saskatchewan, and received his degree in Business Administration the same year from the University of Regina.
-He has been practising law in Regina since being called to the Saskatchewan bar in 1995.
+He has been practicing law in Regina since being called to the Saskatchewan bar in 1995.
 He was called to the bar in Manitoba in 1998.
-He has appeared many times before all levels of courts in Saskatchewan.
-He is the past chairperson (two terms) of the South Saskatchewan Family Law Branch of the Canadian Bar Association.
+David has appeared many times before all levels of courts in Saskatchewan and is the past chairperson (two terms) of the South Saskatchewan Family Law Branch of the Canadian Bar Association.

 David and his wife Susan have two children, and reside in Regina.

 Sharon graduated from Law School at the University of Victoria in 2010 after completing a Bachelor of Arts at the University of Regina in 2007.
 Sharon Clerked with the British Columbia Supreme Court and articled with the Attorney General’s office, British Columbia in Criminal Appeals and Special Prosecutions.

 Sharon was admitted to the Bar first in British Columbia in 2011 and to the Saskatchewan Bar in 2013.
 Since her admittance to the bar, she has practiced primarily in the area of Criminal Law, Civil Forfeiture, and Real-estate since that time.
 She also regularly attends to Family Law and Civil Litigation matters.

 Sharon has trial experience at all levels of Court in Saskatchewan and British Columbia.
 Prior to joining Richmond Nychuk in 2013, Sharon practiced law in Namibia, Africa working with local government to implement democratic process and setting up the legal framework for Civil Registration systems in Namibia.